superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 5. Clone the repository to your local machine to edit it
 6. Edit .gitignore and remove fly.toml - fly.toml will need to be pushed into the repository to allow deployment to happen.
 7. Run `flyctl apps create` to create a fly.toml file.
-8. Create `.github/workflows/main.yml` with these contents
+8. Create `.github/workflows/fly.yml` with these contents
     <br>
     <br>
     ```yaml
     name: Fly Deploy
-    on: [push]
+    on:
+      push:
+        branches:
+          - main
     env:
       FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}
     jobs: